asahala/Rockford-Patcher/README.md

 If you find the game too difficult, you can set on god-mode by setting ```god_mode = True``` in the ```main()``` function.
 After this, colliding with enemies, falling stones or being in explosions will not kill you, but instead spawn money around you.
 You can abuse this feature by hitting the key ```R```.
 This explodes whatever is around you and replaces them with money.
 Try not blow up the exit door.

 ## Future stuff
 Perhaps find a couple of people to design the hidden graphic sets.
-They are encoded in planar EGA.
+They are encoded in planar EGA (beta version of extraction tool in tools directory).